ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 # Unity and Unity package versions

-The current LTS version of Unity that this course is based on is ```2019.4.6f1``` the change log for that version can be read here https://unity3d.com/unity/whats-new/2019.4.6
+The current LTS version of Unity that this course is based on is ```2019.4.6f1``` .
+The change log for that version can be read here https://unity3d.com/unity/whats-new/2019.4.6

 Examples use [*AR Foundation 4.1*](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/index.html).